laurelthorburn/ReadMe/README.md

   <a name="contribsection"></a>
 ## Contributing

-  * Fork, clone to visual studios, open terminal, happy typing!
+  * Fork repo, clone to visual studio, and happy coding.

   <a name="testsection"></a>
 ## Tests